cloudflare/wrangler-legacy/docs/content/kv_commands.md

 To use Workers KV with your Worker, the first thing you must do is create a KV namespace.
 This is done with the `kv:namespace` subcommand.

-The `kv:namepsace` subcommand takes as an argument a new binding name.
-It will create a Worker KV namespace whose title is a concatenation of your Worker's name (from wrangler.toml) and the binding name you provide:
+The `kv:namespace` subcommand takes as a new binding name as an argument.
+It will create a Worker KV namespace whose title is a concatenation of your Worker's name (from `wrangler.toml`) and the binding name you provide:
 ```console
 $ wrangler kv:namespace create "MY_KV"
 🌀  Creating namespace with title "worker-MY_KV"